nihzh/nihzh.github.io/docs/Edinburgh/Privacy and Security with Machine Learning.md

 *DP-ERM*
 - Output perturbation: minimize then perturb
-- Objective perturbation: perturb then minimize
+- Objective perturbation: perturb then minimize need to know the sensitivity, then add noise, limit the sensitivity

-*DP-SGD*: calculate gradient over sample iteratively, apply DP at that level
+*DP-SGD*: calculate gradient over sample iteratively, apply DP at that level clip gradient, not larger than bounding C
+- moments accountant -> tight bound
+- good for membership inference attack
 ### Private Learning
 DP mechanism sits within the learning algorithm, Once the model has been trained, it can be safely released
 ![](../img/Pasted%20image%2020260224225939.png)